confluentinc/learn-kafka-courses/kafka-streams/README.md

 1. Go to [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree?utm_source=learnkafka).
    If you don’t already have a Confluent Cloud account you can create one here.
 Use promotion code <TBC> for money off your cloud bill.
 2. Once logged into your cloud account click on the `Add cloud environment button` on the right-hand side of the screen.
-Name the environment something like "kafka_streams_course_env".
+Name the environment something like `kafka_streams_course_env`.
 You can also choose to use the `default` environment already present.
 Using a new environment gives you the ability to keep resources separate on your Confluent account.
    ![Create an environment or use the default one](images/confluent_environment.png)
 3. Click on the environment you just created or the `default` environment tile.
-Create a new cluster in Confluent by clicking on`Create cluster on my own`.
+Create a new cluster by clicking on `Create cluster on my own`.
 For the purposes of all the exercise modules you can use the `Basic` type.
    Name the cluster `kafka_streams_course`.
 Then click on the `Launch Cluster` button on the bottom right.
    ![Create a cluster and name it kafka_streams_course](images/ksc_cluster_naming.png)
 4. You’ll also need to set up a Schema Registry.
 Click on the environment link in the upper left corner, either `default` or the name of the environment you created.